Cameron Dawson: Sheffield Wednesday

 At the start of the 2019–20 season, Dawson started three out of the five matches throughout August.
 However, Dawson lost his first choice goalkeeper role to Westwood and was placed on the substitute bench for a month, though he did appear once against Everton in the third round of the League Cup.
-It wasn't until on 18 October 2019 when he returned to the starting line–up following the absent of Westwood, as Sheffield Wednesday drew 1–1 against Cardiff City.
+It wasn't until on 18 October 2019 when he returned to the starting line–up following the absence of Westwood, as Sheffield Wednesday drew 1–1 against Cardiff City.
 This was followed up by keeping a clean sheet, in a 1–0 win against Stoke City.
 Following this, Dawson returned to the substitute bench for the next four matches.
 It wasn't until on 27 November 2019 when he returned to the starting line–up, in a 1–1 draw against Birmingham City.
 Dawson then kept two consecutive clean sheets between 14 December 2019 and 22 December 2019 against Nottingham Forest and Bristol City.
 He once again kept two consecutive clean sheets between 4 January 2020 and 11 January 2020 against Brighton & Hove Albion and Leeds United.
 It was announced on 27 January 2020 that he signed a new 4 1⁄2 year contract.
 Dawson continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made twenty–four league appearances.
 Once the season resumed behind closed doors, he lost his first choice goalkeeper role to Joe Wildsmith for the rest of the 2019–20 season.

 After returning to Sheffield Wednesday following his season-long loan at Exeter City, he would have to wait his time to get back into the first team in December, and his form would see him get a nomination for EFL Player of the Month for December conceding one goal in his three games including a penalty save.

+Following the end of the 2023–24 season, the club had offered Dawson a new contract.
+On 24 June 2024, Dawson confirmed on Instagram that he was leaving the club after 13 years.